Garage Door Cables Replacement: A Step-by-Step Guide

 Gather the Necessary Tools

 Before starting, ensure you’ve got all the tools you need.
 These include the replacement cable, pliers, wrench, safety glasses, a ladder or step stool, and someone to help.
-This is especially important for heavy doors.
+This is essential for heavy doors.

 Preparation and Safety